stubbsda/diaplexis/README.md

 Normally the only parameters that a user should need to modify in order to build the Diaplexis library are located at the beginning of the Makefile, where various compiler arguments and libraries are all specified.
 The build variables are all described in the Makefile and in general the default values should be safe on most Unix-like platforms.
-A sample main.cpp file illustrating the use of the Spacetime class is also included in the current directory along with an example of a parameter file (intended for the Polyphyllon version of the Diaplexis library).
+A sample program file, euplecton.cpp, illustrating the use of the Spacetime class is also included in the current directory along with an example of a parameter file, intended for the Polyphyllon version of the Diaplexis library.
+Using the included makefile a simple test can be run to verify the installation.

 The VERBOSE compilation flag causes the Diaplexis library to write a great deal of diagnostic logging information to the standard output during execution and is normally only useful for developers.
 That